Key takeaways

 - What you pay can vary based on the planner, the advice, or your asset level

-Luckily, we've put together ten specific questions to ask before working with a financial advisor.
+Luckily, we've put together eight specific questions to ask a financial advisor before working with one.

 #1 Is there a minimum asset amount required to work with you?

-There are a few consumer-centric planners that have introduced more modern fee structures – hourly, flat fee, and subscription fees – with no asset minimums.
+There are a few consumer-centric planners that have introduced more modern fee structures—hourly fee, flat fee, and subscription fees—with no asset minimums.

 Simple, clear fee structures help minimize conflicts of interest and improve transparency.